 You should wait until event data partitions have been copied to networked storage before copying them to tape.
 Before you copy, make sure that the directory is not currently being copied from local storage.
 To do this, see if there is a local storage directory partition of the same name.
 If the corresponding local storage directory partition is not present, the networked storage directory partition is not being copied.
 If the corresponding local storage directory partition is still present, make sure that all of the files in the local storage directory partition are also in the networked storage directory partition and that they are all of the same size.
 If they are all present and of the same size, it is highly likely that they are not currently being copied.

-The event data restoration feature of Sentinel enables you to restore old, lost, or deleted event data.
+The event data restoration feature of Novell Sentinel Log Manager enables you to restore old, lost, or deleted event data.
 You can also restore the data from other systems.
-You can select and restore the event partitions by using the Sentinel Web interface.
+You can select and restore the event partitions by using the Sentinel Log Manager user interface.
 You can also control when these restored event partitions expire.

 NOTE:The Data Restoration feature is a licensed feature.
 This feature is not available with the free or trial licenses.
-For more information, see NetIQ Sentinel 7.0.1 Installation and Configuration Guide.
+For more information, see Section 13.1, Understanding the Licenses.

 To enable event data for restoration, you must copy the event directories that you want to restore to one of the following locations:

-The local storage data directory on the Sentinel server.
-For example, /var/opt/novell/sentinel/data/eventdata
+The local storage data directory on the Sentinel Log Manager server.
+For example, /var/opt/novell/sentinel_log_mgr/data/eventdata

-The eventdata_archive directory of the configured networked storage directory of the Sentinel server.
+The eventdata_archive directory of the configured networked storage directory of the Sentinel Log Manager server.

-Click thelink in the toolbar, then click the tab.
+Click thelink in the upper left corner of the page, then select the tab.

 Clickto search and display all event data partitions available for restoration.